amaankhan02/maplejuice/README.md

       * `ls sdfs_filename` - list all machine addresses where `sdfs_filename` is stored
       * `store` - list all files currently being stored at the current machine
     * Allows at most one client to write a file at a time, but allows up to 2 clients to read a file simultaneously.
 It does not allow a writer and reader simultaneously.
+* **MapleJuice** similar to MapReduce.
+  * MapleJuice is built on top of the failure detector and SDFS.
+  * Maple is similar to the Map phase and Juice is similar to the Reduce phase.
+Given Maple & Juice executables written in Go, the framework will execute the job(s) parallely among the machines in the cluster and save it's outputs to SDFS.
+* **SQL Engine** - A SQL Engine with implementation for Filter and Join queries that can run on CSV datasets.
+Implemented using MapleJuice under the hood.

-More information on the architecture for MapleJuice, SDFS, and the failure detector can be found below after the program details.
+More information on the architecture for [MapleJuice](https://github.com/amaankhan02/maplejuice/tree/main?tab=readme-ov-file#maplejuice-architecture), [SDFS](https://github.com/amaankhan02/maplejuice/tree/main?tab=readme-ov-file#maplejuice-architecture), [Failure Detector](https://github.com/amaankhan02/maplejuice/tree/main?tab=readme-ov-file#maplejuice-architecture), and [SQL Engine](https://github.com/amaankhan02/maplejuice/tree/main?tab=readme-ov-file#sql-engine-architecture) can be found below after the program details.

 ## Program Details
 ### Build Instruction